Want to speak to one of our friendly staff? 1300 652 250

 Additionally the MiCat car barge sells a limited range of refreshments/ice and supplies onboard during the transfers to and from Moreton Island.

 We are very aware that many residents from the South East QLD region visit the resort casually and enjoy the local environment and surrounds.
 However as a privately owned commercial business we must have the ability to manage our own guest expectations and deliver to these guests' great holiday experiences.
-With uncontrolled numbers of casual day visitors visiting the resort this has become increasingly difficult to do.
+With the explosion of uncontrolled numbers of casual day visitors wishing to visiting the resort in recent years this has become unfeasible to manage for a our resort with limited staffing and infrastructure capabilities.
 We must be able to plan, roster and manage the expected number of guest arrivals that we are fortunate to have each day.

-With this in mind we will be introducing a new 'casual day visitor pass' so we can operate effectively and deliver on our customer service promise.
+With this in mind we have discontinued our previously available 'Casual Visitor Day Pass' so we can operate effectively and deliver on our customer service promise to our official guests.

-Tangalooma Island Resort is restricting the access to casual visitors for two key reasons:
+Tangalooma Island Resort has restricting the access to casual visitors for two key reasons:

 Managing guest numbers to deliver an appropriate level of guest services